Winners! - Nine News WA Police Excellence Awards

-WA Police is excited to announce the winners of this year’s Nine News WA Police Excellence Awards, who were presented with their certificates and prizes at a special breakfast event at Crown Perth.
+Channel Nine Perth and the Western Australia Police Force are excited to announce the winners of this year’s Nine News WA Police Excellence Awards, who were presented with their certificates and prizes at a special breakfast event at Crown Perth this morning.

 Finalists in the individual category were:

 - Sergeant Jeremy Fricker - Laverton Police Station, Goldfields Esperance District

 - Sergeant Rachel Greene - Wembley Police Station, Central Metropolitan District

 Get to know the individual category finalists and winner: